arthi2900/app1/SCHOOL_ISOLATION_SUMMARY.md

 2. Go to User Management
 3. You should see:
    - Blue banner with your school name
-   - Only users from your school in the list
+   - Only teachers and students from your school in the list
-   - No users from other schools
+   - No other principals, no users from other schools

 ### Test as Teacher:
 1. Log in as a teacher user
 2. Go to User Management
 3. You should see:
    - Blue banner with your school name
-   - Only students and teachers from your school
+   - Only students from your school
-   - No users from other schools
+   - No principal, no other teachers, no users from other schools

+### Test as Student:
+1. Log in as a student user
+2. Go to User Management (if accessible)
+3. You should see:
+   - Blue banner with your school name
+   - Only your own profile
+   - No other students, no teachers, no principal

 ### Test as Admin:
 1. Log in as an admin user